nhayward/revpit/user/pages/02.editors/ash-p/bio.md

 **What can writers expect from working with you during #RevPit, including communication?**

 Writers can expect honest feedback and I always like to be accessible to authors I work with.
-I will be available on Bluesky, Reddit, and email.
+I will be available on Bluesky and email.
 You can expect quick responses, unless I'm stuck in an emergency of some sort or then asleep due to the time difference.

 **What do you expect from writers during the #RevPit revision process, including communication?**